-A hospice program must meet stringent standards to qualify for reimbursement under the Medicare hospice benefit.13 The hospice is responsible for providing all services necessary to conform to the patient's written plan of care that is developed and monitored by an interdisciplinary team.
-The team must include a physi-
+A hospice program must meet stringent standards to qualify for reimbursement under the Medicare hospice benefit.15 The hospice is responsible for providing all services necessary to conform to the patient's written plan of care that is developed and monitored by an interdisciplinary team.
+The team must include a physician, nurse, home health aide, social worker, and pastoral or other counselor.16

 The plan of care must be individually tailored to meet the needs of each beneficiary.
-The following services and supplies can be included:15
+The following services and supplies can be included:17

-- nursing care provided by or under the supervision of a registered professional nurse; - physical or occupational therapy or speech-language pathology services; - medical social services under the direction of a physician; - trained home health aide services; - homemaker services: - medical supplies reasonable and necessary for palliation and management of the terminal illness, including drugs, biologicals, and the use of medical appliances; - physician services; - short-term inpatient care in an appropriate inpatient facility, such as a participating hospice inpatient unit or participating hospital or nursing home that meets hospice qualification requirements (e.g., 24-hour registered nurse availability); - counseling-including dietary counseling and bereavement counseling for the immediate family 16-with respect to care of the terminally ill beneficiary and adjustment to the beneficiary's death; and - any other item or service that is specified in the plan of care and for which payment otherwise might be made under Medicare.
+- nursing care provided by or under the supervision of a registered professional nurse; - physical or occupational therapy or speech-language pathology services; - medical social services under the direction of a physician; - trained home health aide services; - homemaker services; - medical supplies reasonable and necessary for palliation and management of the terminal illness, including drugs, biologicals, and the use of medical appliances; - physician services; - short-term inpatient care in an appropriate inpatient facility, such as a participating hospice inpatient unit or participating hospital or nursing home that meets hospice qualification requirements (e.g., 24-hour registered nurse availability);

+- counseling-including dietary counseling and bereavement counseling for the immediate family18-with respect to care of the terminally ill beneficiary and adjustment to the beneficiary's death; and - any other item or service that is specified in the plan of care and for which payment otherwise might be made under Medicare.

 Substantially all "core services"-which include nursing, counseling, and medical social services-must be provided directly by hospice employees.
-Hospice services outside of these core services can be provided by nonhospice practitioners under contract, but only if the hospice maintains managerial control over the provision of such services.17 For hospice organizations affiliated with other health care provider organizations (such as a hospital, nursing home or home health agency), these rules on core services furnished by hospice employees must be carefully considered with any employee sharing arrangements.
+Hospice services outside of these core services can be provided by nonhospice practitioners under contract, but only if the hospice maintains managerial control over the provision of such services.19 Hospice organizations affiliated with other health care provider organizations (such as a hospital, nursing home or home health agency) should consider these rules on core services furnished by hospice employees carefully when entering into employee sharing arrangements.

 In its 1999 Compliance Program Guidance for Hospice, the OIG recommended that a hospice's written policies and procedures reflect and reinforce current federal health care requirements regarding eligibility for hospice reimbursement.
-The policies must create a mechanism that enables the billing staff to communicate
+The policies must create a mechanism that enables the billing staff to communicate effectively and accurately with the clinical staff.
+Policies and procedures should:20